-If the value of a person’s estate with Metro Bank is over £15,000, then we will need to see one of these documents.
+If the value of a person’s estate with Metro Bank is over £25,000, or they hold a Safe Deposit Box in one of our stores, then we will need to see one of these documents.
 They give you the legal right to organise an estate.

 To apply for a Grant of Probate you will need to: